-The "GAMRY.INI" file is an ASCII file.
 You can modify the file using an ASCII editor or a word processor in a non-document mode (a mode with no formatting codes in the text).
 The Windows Notepad accessory is a convenient ASCII editor.

-The copy of "GAMRY.INI" actually used by the software must be located in the Windows directory (normally C:\WINDOWS).
-The Setup programs provided with Gamry Instruments' software either install "GAMRY.INI" in the correct directory or modify an existing file in this location.
+The copy of "GAMRY.INI" actually used by the software must be located in the Windows directory (normally C:\text{\text{\text{WINDOWS}}}).
+The Setup programs provided with Gamry Instruments' software either installs "GAMRY.INI" in the correct directory or modifies modify an existing file in this location.

-A portion of a typical "GAMRY.INI" file is shown in Figure B-1.
-Only some of the information required for FAS1 configuration is shown.
+A portion of a typical "GAMRY.INI" file is shown in Figure C-1.
+Only some of the information required for FAS2 configuration is shown.
 A complete "GAMRY.INI" file is longer than this example.

-In Figure B-1, the 1st line is called a section identifier.
+In Figure C-1, the 1st line is called a section identifier.
 The name of the section is enclosed in square brackets, e.g. [Framework].
-The [Framework] section extends to the next section identifier [InteruptList].
-The [Framework] section contains configuration information for the Framework program.
+The [Framework] section extends to the next section identifier [DeviceList].
+The [Framework] section contains configuration information for the Gamry Framework program.
 This section is required in all "GAMRY.INI" files that configure a Gamry Framework System.

 The section labeled [DeviceList] contains a list of all the potentiostats in the system.
-Each entry in this section corresponds to a potentiostat in the system.
+Each entry in this section corresponds to one potentiostat.
 The entry name is the name of the "GAMRY.INI" section that describes this potentiostat.
 In the sample file, the [DeviceList] contains only one entry (for Pstat0).

-"GAMRY.INI" also contains potentiostat calibration information.
+"GAMRY.INI" normally contains potentiostat calibration information (not shown).
 Each potentiostat's data is in its section.
 You do not normally have to edit the calibration data which is automatically created and updated by the calibration routine built into the software.